zp-dzordz/OtwartyModelPodstawowy/README.md

 ## TODO

-- [ ] Find a smaller model, better suited for on-device tasks (see hints in Apple’s [Foundation Models 2025 Updates](https://machinelearning.apple.com/research/apple-foundation-models-2025-updates))
+- [ ] Find a smaller, localized model, better suited for on-device tasks (see hints in Apple’s [Foundation Models 2025 Updates](https://machinelearning.apple.com/research/apple-foundation-models-2025-updates))
 - [ ] Tool calling — mandatory for more serious tasks
 - [ ] Guided generation — a very interesting feature to explore